AaronKatzin/assembler/README.md

 Overall Summary of how the assembler works:

-In short: it basically follows the 'two pass' method described in the maman 14 instructions.
+In short: it basically follows the 'two pass' method described in the attached Hebrew instructions ('Assembler Project Instructions (Hebrew).pdf').

 In depth: